rbellgraph1/nosql-challenge/README.md

 # nosql-challenge

-Used Stack Overflow, Google and ChatGpt to find helpful information Asked AskBCS for assistence with understanding and code verification
+Used Stack Overflow, Google, MongoDB, and ChatGpt to find helpful information Asked AskBCS for assistence with understanding and code verification